Writers in areas of

 by facilitating – this includes – providing one with a space and encouragement to describe or express whatever…

-Free car parking in the library car park next to the library itself.
-Not in the public car park. *The place where we can park – is right by the side of the library building in the picture above – immediately to the right of the picture.
+Parking at Canford Cliffs Library – Free car parking in the private library car park next to the library itself.
+Not in the public car park. *The place where we can park – is right by the side of the library building in the picture above for Canford Cliffs Library – immediately to the right of the picture.
+But – we can show you where it is when you come.

 Facilitating and understanding authentic writing